pwittchen/fix-skype-icon/README.md

 # fix-skype-icon
 Shell script to fix the Skype icon in Ubuntu

-Skype doesn't have monochromatic tray icon by default, which doesn't look nice on Ubuntu (especially Gnome or Xfce WM).
+Skype doesn't have monochromatic tray icon by default, which doesn't look nice on Ubuntu (especially on Gnome or Xfce WM).
 This script solves mentioned problem.

 ![Skype old icon](https://raw.githubusercontent.com/pwittchen/fix-skype-icon/master/images/skype-old-icon.png)